aoliver44/taxaHFE/dietml.md

                         Time for hyperparameter search (in minutes) (default: 2) --tune_stop <numeric>
-                        Number of HP iterations without improvement before stopping (default: 10) --shap                Calculate SHAP values (default: False) -n <numeric>, --ncores <numeric>
+                        Number of HP iterations without improvement before stopping (default: 10) --pct_loss <numeric>  Maximum acceptable percent loss performance relative to best HP combination.
+Used to select a more regularized model (perhaps more generalizable).
+Setting to 0 will select the best scoring model. (default: 0) --shap                Calculate SHAP values (default: False) -n <numeric>, --ncores <numeric>
                         Number of threads/cores to use in certain functions that can perform parallel processing.
-To limit overall resource usage of dietML., limit the amount of resources available to the container (e.g. --cpus=4 for Docker).
-Note that total resources needed are parallel_workers * ncores. (default: 2)
+To limit overall resource usage of dietML, limit the amount of resources available to the container (e.g. --cpus=4 for Docker).
-  --parallel_workers <numeric>
+                        Note that total resources needed are parallel_workers * ncores. (default: 2) --parallel_workers <numeric>
                         Number of parallel search processes to run for hyperparameter tuning in dietML.
 Note that total resources needed are parallel_workers * ncores (e.g. --cpus=4 for Docker) (default: 1)
 ```
 </details>
 </br>